Getting Your COVID-19 Vaccine

 - Please indicate if you received your vaccination at Indian Health Services or Veterans Affairs (VA)

-What should I do to prepare for my appointment and what can I expect ?
+What should I do to prepare for my appointment and what can I expect?

 Make sure you’re ready for your appointment.
 At your appointment, remember to cover your mouth and nose with a mask and stay at least 6 feet away from others.
-Learn more about protecting yourself from COVID-19 during visits to the doctor or a pharmacy.

 - Learn more about the different types of COVID-19 vaccines and how they work.